MarshallR16/Quote-It/replit.md

 - Collision detection with retry logic (up to 10 attempts)
 - Referral tracking: referredBy links new users to their referrer
 - Automatic referralCount increment when referral code is successfully applied
-- Discount calculation: 10% × referralCount, applied server-side during checkout
+- Discount calculation: flat 10% if referralCount > 0, applied server-side during checkout
 - Payment metadata includes discount information for audit trail

 **Authentication Flow**